lamimch44/banking-application/README.md

 ## 🔐 User Roles

-- `User` — Can send money, view transactions, cash out, and respond to agent requests.
+- `User` — Can send money, view transactions, cash out, and initiate money requests.
-- `Agent` — Can add money to users and initiate money requests.
+- `Agent` — Can add money to users, send money to agent, view transactions and respond to user requests .

-> 🛑 **Note:** Same email cannot be used for both agent and user roles to avoid transaction confusion.
+> 🛑 **Note:** Same email cannot be used for both agent and user roles.

 ---